freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Umask` field in :menuselection:`Services --> TFTP` has
   changed to a :guilabel:`File Permissions` selector.

-* The :guilabel:`User Base` and :guilabel:`Group Base` fields have
-  been removed from
-  :menuselection:`Directory Services --> Active Directory --> Advanced Mode`.

 * Disk temperature graphs have been added to :menuselection:`Reporting --> Disk`.